arcus/education_modules/bash_command_line_102/bash_command_line_102.md

 Notice that we used the **relative** locations of `blue_animals` and the `blue_jay.txt` file.
 We could also have used their global location.
 Let's see how we would use **global** locations to move the `blue_morpho.txt` file, currently in `blue_animals`, to the same location as the other animals.

+**Tip: You can scroll sideways to see all of the text in the code block:**

 ```
-mv ~/Downloads/learning_bash-main/blue_animals/blue_morpho.txt ~/Downloads/learning_bash-main
+mv ~/your/file/path/here/learning_bash-main/blue_animals/blue_morpho.txt ~/your/file/path/here/learning_bash-main
 ```

 <div class = "warning">
-If you moved `learning_bash-main` out of your Downloads folder, you will need to use the file path to it instead of `~/Downloads`.
+Make sure to replace `~/your/file/path/here/` with the path to `learning_bash-main` on your own computer.
 </div>

 You can also move multiple files at a time by entering them one after another, as long as the directory you want them to end up in is at the end.